githuberuser/Math-Practice-Generator-Addition-and-Subtraction-Questions/README.md

 python3 GUI.py
 ```

-5. Once you see a result like the one below, it means that the PDF file has been generated and saved. <br>
+5. Once you see a result like the one below, it means that the PDF file has been generated and saved.
 **With the User Interface**
 ```bash
 Successfully Generated!